bendiknordeng/Epidemiologic-Strategies/README.md

-# Epidemiologic Strategy Evaluation
+# Vaccine Allocation Policy Optimization

 Repository for our masters thesis at NTNU, 2021.
 Evaluating different vaccine distribution policies during a pandemic, tuned to the COVID-19 situation in counties.
-We employ an Approximate Dynamic Programming decision framework with valuation inputs from a Susceptible-Infectious-Recovered (SIR) simulation model.
+We employ an Approximate Dynamic Programming decision framework with valuation inputs from a Susceptible-Exposed-Infectious-Recovered (SEIR) simulation model.

-to export environment:
-> conda env export --from-history > env.yml

-to create environment:
+To use epidemics environment:
 > conda env create -f env.yml

-to activate (a created) environment:
+To activate (a created) environment:
-> conda activate [name]
+> conda activate epidemics

 to update environment, when activated:
->conda env update -f env.yml
+> conda env update -f env.yml